 Set Up Google Alerts.

-Google Alerts was one of Google’s first services to leverage its search engine prowess and is still one of the best.
+Google Alerts was one of Google’s first services to leverage its search engine prowess and is still one of the best to use.
 When you set up an alert, you can get a regular digest of the latest online news and results related to a particular company or other topic.

 Check Out LinkedIn.